 Around the time that Naoum founded Al-Hoda, his much younger brother Salloum joined him in the United States.
 Though Salloum travelled back to Lebanon to obtain his higher education at St. Joseph’s University, he was quickly folded into the new family trade of publishing.
 Salloum quickly established himself as an innovator in his own right: in 1909, he catalogued and published The Syrian Business Directory, an inventory of Syrian businesses in the United States.
 In the next year, he patented the first Arabic linotype machine, an invention which helped modernize Arabic publishing; this innovation contributed to the explosion of the Arabic press in both North and South America.
 In the 1910s and 1920s, Salloum published scholarly works through the imprint called The Syrian-American Press; he also carried forth his interest in Lebanese business endeavors through the monthly journal Al Majallah Al-Tijariyeh [Syrian-American Commercial Magazine], which he edited from 1918 to 1926.

 Despite their shared vocation, the two brothers had very different personalities and political goals.
 Naoum had a fiery commitment to Lebanese independence: in 1911, he founded the Lebanese League of Progress in an attempt to unite the Lebanese diaspora behind the cause of Lebanese independence.
 Naoum was among the delegation from Lebanon sent to the Paris Peace Conference of 1919.
 Though Naoum was an outspoken and passionate figure whose devout Maronitism, Lebanese nationalism, and willingness to critique the diasporic community often created controversy.
-By contrast, his much-younger brother Salloum A. Mokarzel (1881-1952) was a gentler figure, more interested in building new communities and hybrid cultural identities than in influencing political change in the homeland.
+By contrast, Salloum was known as a gentler figure, more interested in building new communities and hybrid cultural identities than in influencing political change in the homeland.
 Despite his very different aims, Salloum, too, was a formidable influence both to his peers and to younger generations of Lebanese-Americans.

 The difference between the brothers’ personalities and political goals is represented by the differences in their publications.
 Throughout World War I and the following years of geopolitical chaos and decolonization, Naoum was deeply involved in nationalist movements.
 His decision to publish Al-Hoda in Arabic indicates his continuing commitment to a diasporic community which faced towards and participated in the culture and political realm of the homeland.
 By contrast, Salloum was interested in translating and modifying his birth culture to thrive in various new homelands.
 To facilitate this goal, in 1926, Salloum launched The Syrian World, which he initially conceived as an academic journal aimed towards a hybrid audience of second-generation children of immigrants and Americans of non-Lebanese descent.
 Between 1926 and 1932, The Syrian World was published as a monthly journal.
 During this time, it served as an outlet for scholarship on Syrian and Lebanese history, as well as topics pertinent to the immigrant community such as health, current events, and preserving Lebanese heritage for younger generations.
 In served as a platform for Salloum to initiate his plans for community formation through his editorials; for example, Salloum put out a call for the formation of regional federations like the Southern Federation of Syrian and Lebanese American Clubs in a editorial in the late 1920s.
 Significantly, the paper brought together the circle of immigrant authors who formed the New York Pen League: notably Khalil Gibran, Ameen Rihani, and Mikhail Naimy.
 In 1932, the combined factors of the Great Depression and the death of Naoum Mokarzel led Salloum to scale back his involvement in the paper; its format was changed from the style of an academic journal to a more traditional newspaper.
-Though less cerebral in its tone, this incarnation of the paper--which lasted from 1932 to 1935--consisted of daily news on both transnational and local levels.
+This incarnation of the paper--which lasted from 1932 to 1935--consisted of daily news on both transnational and local levels.

 Alice Mokarzel married Edmond Jaoudi and had two children: Dr. Maria Jaoudi, a professor of Comparative Religion who has one child, Harrison Smith-Jaoudi, with her husband, Harry Smith; and Edmond Jaoudi Jr., a technology administrator who has three children with his wife Barbara: Michael, Steven, and Anna.

 Lila Mokarzel married George Hatab.
-The two had five children: Dr. Lawrence Hatab, a professor of Philosophy and author; Paul; John; Helen Hatab Samhan; and Anne Hatab Dill, an educator; Paul Hatab, a senior statistician at Micron; John Hatab, an art and drama teacher.
+The two had five children: Dr. Lawrence Hatab, a professor of Philosophy and author; Helen Hatab Samhan, a non profit executive; Anne Hatab Dill, an educator; Paul Hatab, a senior statistician at Micron; John Hatab, an art and drama teacher.
 Lawrence and his wife Chelsey Carter have one daughter, Stephanie Carter, and two grandchildren.
-Helen Hatab Samhan married Dr. Muhammad Kamal Samhan; they have two children, Leila Samhan Soliman and Zaid Samhan.
-Anne Hatab married Francis Dill; the two had five children--James, Clare, John, Peter, and Teresa—and four grandchildren.
+Helen Hatab Samhan married Dr. Muhammad Kamal Samhan; they have two children, Leila Samhan Soliman and Zaid Samhan, and one grandchild.
+Anne Hatab married Francis Dill; the two had five children--James, Clare Dill Cruz, John, Peter, and Teresa—and four grandchildren.
 Paul and his wife Christine have two children, Jemma Hatab Langland and Will Hatab, and have two grandchildren.
 John is married to Mary Ann Hatab and they have two children, Ryan and Jeffrey Blaine.

 - Family Collections